-To more about why and how I conducted the survey, please visit About the ADHD Partner Survey.
+To more about why and how I conducted the survey: About the ADHD Partner Survey.

 Part of my journalistic training was studying statistics and research methods.
-I put it to good use.
+I put it to good use with this survey.

 For the data to have any meaning, the respondents had to be qualified and methods rigorous.